This article is part of a larger series on Payroll Services.

 In short, OnPay is best for:

 - Small companies needing to switch from complex software: Many businesses that use OnPay have fewer than 50 employees and swear by it because it’s easy to use and handles important payroll-related tasks (paying workers and tax agencies).
 If you have a low-maintenance business, you’ll find it less cluttered (meaning fewer extraneous payroll and HR services) and more affordable than some of the big-name and popular payroll providers.
-OnPay is even one of our leading Gusto competitors because its fees are more budget-friendly than Gusto’s.
+It is even one of our leading Gusto competitors, providing access to all its tools for its $40 plus $6 per employee monthly fee (Gusto and others require upgrades for full tool access).

 - Small agricultural companies: OnPay processes separate tax filing reports for farm and non-farm workers.
-Plus, if you have employees on an H-2A visa, OnPay can also process payroll and taxes for them.
-Not all providers have this functionality, which is why OnPay is one of our recommended small business payroll software for farms and agricultural companies that need Form 943 filings.
+Plus, if you have employees on an H-2A visa, it can also process payroll and taxes for them.
+Not all providers have this functionality, which is why OnPay is an excellent option for farms and agricultural companies that need Form 943 filings.

 - Small businesses requiring HR support: Rated as one of our best human resources payroll software, OnPay offers small business owners access to various HR tools—such as employee offer letters, self-onboarding, PTO management, in-app messaging, and compliance auditing.
 It also provides benefits administration and will connect you with several top-notch benefits providers so that your employees can sign up for retirement, health insurance, life, disability, FSA, HSA, and commuter benefits.